stumathews/UnderstandingLanguageExt/README.md

 * Tutorial39 - Immutability - Designing your objects with immutability in mind: Smart constructors and Immutable data-types
 # Todo
 * TutorialA - Partial Functions - Allowing multiple arguments to be 'baked' in and still appear as Math like functions (pure functions)
-* TutorialD - Threading and parallelism benfits
+* TutorialB - Threading and parallelism benfits
-* TutorialE - Guidelines for writing immutable code, starting with IO on the fringes (bycicle spoke design)
+* TutorialC - Guidelines for writing immutable code, starting with IO on the fringes (bycicle spoke design)
-* TutorialF - Immutable Collection types in Language Ext
-* TutorialG - Spoke and wheel model
-* TutorialH - Map, HashSt, Set LanguageExt collections

-* TutorialJ - Custom useful Monad Extensions
+* TutorialD - Custom useful Monad Extensions